Your SaaS positioning is the reason why you are losing money

 Yes.
 When you’ve grown your SaaS business through outbound strategies, you actually can have a positioning problem that reveals itself when you shift your focus to inbound.

-No, the product positioning comes before messaging.
-First, you decide what’s your product’s positioning (problems it solves), then you find ways to express it (the messaging).
+No, product positioning comes before messaging.
+First, you decide what your product’s positioning is (problems it solves), then you find ways to express it (the messaging).

 More posts on